TaylanUB/scheme-bytestructures/README.md

 This library offers a system imitating the type system of the C programming language, to be used on bytevectors.
 C's type system works on raw memory, and ours works on bytevectors which are an abstraction over raw memory in Scheme.
+The system is in fact more powerful than the C type system, sporting a great deal of dynamicity and flexibility.

 A C type corresponds to a "bytestructure descriptor" object in our system.